Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 \subsection{Interfacial magnetoanisotropy}

-Tunneling magnetoresistance (TMR)~\cite{Tsymbal:2019} is an important effect in spintronics where the tunneling probability, and thus the resistance, of a thin film heterostructure consisting of F/I/F trilayers (I is an insulator separating the two ferromagnetic leads), depends on the orientation of the two ferromagnets.
-Due to the higher tunneling probablility, the resistance in the parallel state is higher than the resistance in the antiparallel state.
-In a normal metal/F bilayer, a similar effect can be achieved if there is significant interfacial SOC, in which case the resistance depends on the {\bf M} orientation---an effect called the tunneling anisotropic magnetoresistance (TAMR)~\cite{Gould2004:PRL,Moser2007:PRL}, recall section \ref{SOC}.
-Such a TAMR device has a clear advantage over TMR equivalents as it requires only a single ferromagnet thereby reducing the number of interfaces and potential alignment problems due to magnetostatic coupling between the two F layers in devices.
-When the normal metal is replaced with a superconductor, Andreev reflection provides an additional source of magnetoanisotropy through a process known as magnetoanisotropic Andreev reflection (MAAR)~\cite{Hogl2015}.
-The transport properties of such a bilayer has been explored in~\cite{Vezin2020} using the BTK formalism outlined in section \ref{bdg}, within which the interfacial SOC may be included as a boundary potential.
-With the F/S interface located at a position $z = 0$, the Hamiltonian is
+TMR~\cite{Tsymbal:2019} is an important effect in spintronics where the tunneling probability, and thus the resistance, of F/insulator/F trilayers depend on the orientation of the two ferromagnets.
+In a N/F bilayer with an interfacial SOC the resistance can depend on the {\bf M} orientation from TAMR ~\cite{Gould2004:PRL,Moser2007:PRL}, recall section \ref{SOC}.
+TAMR devices have an advantage over TMR equivalents as they requires only a single F thereby reducing the number of interfaces and potential alignment problems due to magnetostatic coupling between the two F layers.

-where $\bm{h}$ is the exchange field of the ferromagnet, $\bm{\sigma}$ is a vector of Pauli matrices and $\theta(z)$ is the Heaviside step function.
-The boundary potential is assumed to contain a spin-independent contribution, $V_0$, as well as Rashba SOC,